cntehang/ng-config-service/README.md

 ### Building

 Because of the limitation of Angular CLI, both the `package.json` and the `project/ng-config-service/package.json` should use the name `name` of `ng-config-service`.
-For each new publish, use the same `version` value.
+For each new publish, update both `package.json` files to use the same `version` value.

 In project root, build the library project using `npm run build-lib`.